johnsonoye/SCIENCE-EDUCATOR/README.md

 - I adapt instructional approaches based on evidence and reflection.
 - I commit to continuous improvement in both teaching and scientific understanding.

+#### Conclusion

+As an experienced chemistry teacher, I'm a scientifically grounded educator who combines rigorous chemical knowledge with effective teaching strategies to develop students’ conceptual understanding, practical skills, and scientific mindset.